alxroyer/scenario/doc/src/advanced.logging.rst

 The `scenario` framework defines a main logger.
 It uses a regular ``logging.Logger`` instance with ``'scenario'`` for name [#logging-instance-attribute]_.

-It is accessible through the :py:attr:`scenario.logging` variable.
+It is accessible through the :py:data:`scenario.logging` variable.

 Debugging is enabled by default with this main logger.